WOLFRAM LANGUAGE TUTORIAL

 The transformation rule applies only to cases where the two arguments of

-Mathematica allows you to give names not just to single blanks, but to any piece of a pattern.
+The Wolfram Language allows you to give names not just to single blanks, but to any piece of a pattern.
 The object in general represents a pattern which is assigned the name x.
-In transformation rules, you can use this mechanism to name exactly those pieces of a pattern that you need to refer to on the right-hand side of the rule.
+In transformation rules, you can use this mechanism to name exactly those pieces of a pattern that you need to refer to on the right‐hand side of the rule.

 |x_||any expression, to be named x|